Marine Liner

 The Marine Liner (マリンライナー, Marin Rainā) is a rapid train service in Japan operated by West Japan Railway Company (JR West) and Shikoku Railway Company (JR Shikoku) since April 1988.
 The Marine Liner links Okayama, the capital city of Okayama Prefecture and a major station on the Sanyō Shinkansen, with Takamatsu, the capital city of Kagawa Prefecture on the island of Shikoku, via the Great Seto Bridge.
-Operating at a top speed of 130 km/h (81 mph), the journey takes approximately 52–63 minutes.
+Operating at a top speed of 130 km/h, the journey takes approximately 55 minutes.

 Overview

 Since 1 October 2003, the Marine Liner has been operated by JR West 223-5000 series EMU trainsets.
-The first car on most Takamatsu-bound trains is a JR Shikoku 5000 series bi-level cab car with reserved seating.
+The car at the Takamatsu end of all trains (except some early morning/late night trains) is a JR Shikoku 5000 series bi-level (double-deck) cab car with reserved seating.
 Previously, 213 series EMUs were used.